Clyde Milan

 Jesse Clyde Milan (MILL-in; March 25, 1887 – March 3, 1953) was an American professional baseball player who spent his entire career as an outfielder with the Washington Senators (1907–1922).
 He was not a powerful batter, but was adept at getting on base and was fleet of foot, receiving the nickname "Deerfoot" for his speed.
 He set a modern-rules record for stolen bases in a season with 88 in 1912, a mark surpassed three years later by Ty Cobb.
 Milan was mostly a center fielder.

 He was born in Linden, Tennessee and was listed as 5 ft 9 in tall and 168 lb.
 Like Cobb, Milan batted left-handed and threw right-handed.
 In 16 seasons with Washington, he batted .285 with 17 home runs and 617 runs batted in over 1982 games.
 He accumulated 495 stolen bases (tied for 37th all-time with Willie Keeler) and 1004 runs scored.
-Milan had 2100 hits in 7359 career at bats.
+Milan had 2,100 hits in 7,359 career at bats, which was 37th best among all players when he retired.
 He ended with a .353 all-time on-base percentage.
 Defensively, he recorded a .953 fielding percentage at all three outfield positions.

 As a player-manager (1922 only), with the Senators, he was 69–85, a .448 lifetime winning percentage, after which he managed minor league teams and spent 17 seasons (1928–29 and 1938 until his death) as a coach with Washington.
 His brother, Horace Milan, was briefly his teammate with the Senators.

 Milan suffered a fatal heart attack in Orlando, Florida on March 3, 1953, during the Senators' spring training camp, where Milan was beginning what would have been his 18th season as a Washington coach.